Swiss-Polar-Institute/science-data-utils/README.md

 ## Credits

-This code has been authored by Carles Pina Estany and Jenny Thomas.
+This code has been authored by Carles Pina Estany and Jen Thomas.

 ## License